truenas/middleware/docs/userguide/truenas_services.rst

 The settings that are configured when creating CIFS Shares in :menuselection:`Sharing --> Windows (CIFS) Shares --> Add Windows (CIFS) Share` are specific to each configured CIFS Share.
 In contrast, global settings which apply to all CIFS shares are configured in :menuselection:`Services --> CIFS`.

-.. note:: after starting the CIFS service, it may take several minutes for the `master browser election <http://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/NetworkBrowsing.html#id2581357>`_ to occur and for the TrueNAS® system to become available in Windows Explorer.
+.. note:: After starting the CIFS service, it may take several minutes for the `master browser election <http://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/NetworkBrowsing.html#id2581357>`_ to occur and for the TrueNAS® system to become available in Windows Explorer.